Explicit bounds for the graphicality of the prime gap sequence: Preliminaries

-where the sum is over the non-trivial zeros of $\zeta(s)$. \end{lemma} \begin{proof} This proof follows the framework laid out in Section 6 of \cite{EHKMMT} with some necessary modifications.
+\begin{proof} This proof follows the framework laid out in Section 6 of \cite{EHKMMT} with some necessary modifications.
 We start with the truncated Perron's formula, as presented in \cite[Eq.\,(19)]{EHKMMT}.
 To avoid the potential issue that $T$ might lie close to the ordinate of a zero, we choose some $ T_0 \in (T - 1, T + 1)$ according to Lemma \ref{lem:help shift contour}.
 For a non-integer $x > 2$ and $c=1+1/\log x$, we have

 We estimate this error term by splitting the sum over $n$ into four parts: $S_1$ for $1 \le |n-x| \le \log x$, $S_2$ for $\log x < |n-x| \le x/5$, $S_3$ for $|n-x| > x/5$, and $S_4$ for $|n-x|<1$.

 For $S_1$, we use the second term in the $\min$ function.
 By \cite[Eq.\,(23)]{EHKMMT}, we have